mPCiE Modem QMI Interface Internet Connection Setup #1

 There are essentially 3 steps here:

-1. Start the network interface
+1. Ensure the wwan0 network interface is ready

 2. Connect to the cellular network